 Bunco is a social dice game, traditionally played with 12 players who are divided into three tables with 4 players at each table.
-But really, any number can play.
+But really, almost any number can play.
 (If you have a number of players that are not divisible by 4, see our Bunco FAQs for information on playing with "ghost" players or "Bunco babies.")

 These are the Bunco basics:

 - A game of Bunco is played in two to four sets, with six rounds in each set.

 - A player at the head table rings a bell to signal the beginning and end of each round.

 - During the game, players at each table take turns rolling three dice to try and earn points.
 All tables play simultaneously.